haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 * A new wiki module (still in beta, disabled by default)
 * A new trash mechanism, that deleted files will be recorded in database for fast listing.
 In the old version, deleted files are scanned from library history, which is slow.
 * Community edition now also support online GC (because SQLite support is dropped)

+Configuration changes:

 * Notification server is now packaged into its own docker image.
+* For binary package based installation, a new `.env` file is needed to contain some configuration items.
+These configuration items need to be shared by different components in Seafile.
+We name it `.env` to be consistant with docker based installation.
+* The password strength level is now calculated by algorithm.
+The old USER_PASSWORD_MIN_LENGTH, USER_PASSWORD_STRENGTH_LEVEL is removed.
+Only USER_STRONG_PASSWORD_REQUIRED is still used.
+* ADDITIONAL_APP_BOTTOM_LINKS is removed.
+Because there is no buttom bar in the navigation side bar now.
+* SERVICE_URL and FILE_SERVER_ROOT are removed.
+SERVICE_URL will be calculated from SEAFILE_SERVER_PROTOCOL and SEAFILE_SERVER_HOSTNAME in `.env` file.

 Other changes:

 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.

 Breaking changes

 * For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page
-* The password strength level is now calculated by algorithm.
-The old USER_PASSWORD_MIN_LENGTH, USER_PASSWORD_STRENGTH_LEVEL is removed.
-Only USER_STRONG_PASSWORD_REQUIRED is still used.
-* ADDITIONAL_APP_BOTTOM_LINKS is removed.
-Because there is no buttom bar in the navigation side bar now.
-* For binary package based installation, a new `.env` file is needed to contain some configuration items.
-These configuration items need to be shared by different components in Seafile.
-We name it `.env` to be consistant with docker based installation.
 * [File tags] The current file tags feature is deprecated.
 We will re-implement a new one in version 13.0 with a new general metadata management module.
 * For ElasticSearch based search, full text search of doc/xls/ppt file types are no longer supported.
 This enable us to remove Java dependency in Seafile side.